aapo-kossi/plot_frenet_curves/README.md

  and running `python plot_from_k_and_t.py --help`

 ## Usage
+To run the program using command line terminal (for example bash for UNIX-based systems,
+such as MacOS of LINUX or the command prompt for Windows) you must first navigate
+to the script location with the command `cd [path to script folder]`, and run the script
+with the command `python plot_from_k_and_t.py [arguments]`, where you define the plotted curve
+with arguments as follows:

-the script has one required argument, which is the curvature of the curve *u(s)* at point *s*.
+The first argument is required as it defines the curvature of the curve *u(s)* at point *s*.
-This argument must be specified first after the name of the script, before optional arguments.
+This argument must be specified immediately after the name of the script, before any optional arguments.
 The curvature can be written using python multiplication (\*), division (/), exponent (\*\*) and
 sum (+ or -).
 As the parameter for curvature and torsion, always use `s_`,
 which will also be the resulting curve length.
+An example using only the required argument is
+`python plot_from_k_and_t.py (1+s_)**-1-1/10*(0.1+(15-s_)**2)**-0.5`,
+for which the resulting plot resembles a cresting wave.
+Note that you cannot use whitespace inside your arguments,
+as argparse interprets it as a delimiter between different arguments.
+You can also note that even though
+the curvature explodes near *s = -1*, the script successfully plots a curve.
+This behaviour allows more freedom
+to the user, but care must be taken as the resulting curves cannot be accurate in cases where kappa or tau are
+badly defined.
+Moreover, in contrast to the true Frenet frame this script can calculate paths
+with 0 and negative curvatures successfully, but the resulting plots cannot be guaranteed to represent
+anything meaningful (do they really?).
+**If the user desires to approximate an actual Frenet frame, they need to ensure that the curvature satisfies kappa > 0.**
 Additionally you can use [mathematical functions defined by numpy](https://numpy.org/doc/stable/reference/routines.math.html)
 by typing `np.[function]([input expressions])`, for example `np.sin(10*s_)`.
 The most important optional argument is `--tau`, torsion of the curve at point *s*.
 When specifying